Ranking the Best Combat Sports Knockouts from June

 2R flying knee KO – 5 points !
 Alex Nicholson > Jake Heun https://t.co/DI33Uea07C

-Professional Fighters League began their first season and Alex Nicholson got it started on the right note with a picture-perfect flying knee KO.
+Professional Fighters League began its first season, and Alex Nicholson got it started on the right note with a picture-perfect flying knee KO.

 Jake Heun seemed to be changing levels and instead ducked right into a flying knee.
 The knee was picturesque.

-Nicholson lept forward and brought his left knee up with amazing timing.
+Nicholson leaped forward and brought his left knee up with amazing timing.
 It could be put on a poster for the PFL for future promotional material.

 The new structure gives points to fighters based on the result, and the fighters who earn enough points reach the playoff.
 Nicholson, with his first-round KO over Heun, put himself in a great position to move on to the playoff.

-The winner of the season picks up a cool $1 million and this knee could end up being a $1 million finish.
+The winner of the season picks up a cool $1 million, and this knee could end up being a seven-figure finish.

 1. Chalawan Por Onnut def.
 Rambong Leesorkanka (Rajadamnern, June 14)